-AER Interim Directive 2001-3 establishes sulphur recovery guidelines for sour gas plants and also sets maximum allowable limits on the amount of inlet sulphur that can be processed through "grandfathered" plants.
-Existing grandfathered plants are required to meet the revised sulphur recovery guidelines over time.
-All of Keyera's facilities over the last several years have been de-grandfathered.
+AER Interim Directive (ID) 2001-3 establishes sulphur recovery guidelines for sour gas plants and also sets the maximum allowable sulphur inlet limits that can be processed.
+The ID also covered off a "de-grandfathering" program for moving older sulphur recovery limits to new levels by Jan.
+1 2017.
+All of Keyera's facilities were de-grandfathered prior to the deadline.
 With changing gas compositions and declining sour gas production, meeting the sulphur recovery requirements has been an increasing challenge for many sour gas plant operators, including Keyera.
 In June 2016, after extensive consideration, the AER announced a more flexible methodology for measuring compliance with the sulphur recovery guidelines would be available in appropriate circumstances.
 This new guidance allows operators to determine the calendar quarter sulphur recovery efficiency requirements at sour gas plants based on the highest actual daily sulphur inlet (tonnes/day) through a calendar quarter and associating that inlet tonnage to the ID 2001-3 sulphur recovery requirements.
-Since this more flexible alternative was announced by the AER, three of Keyera's gas plants (Rimbey, Simonette and Minnehik Buck Lake) have applied for and received amendments to their licenses to take advantage of the increased flexibility.
+Since this more flexible alternative was announced by the AER, two of Keyera's gas plants (Rimbey and Minnehik Buck Lake) have applied for and received amendments to their licenses to take advantage of the increased flexibility.
 Keyera continues to carefully monitor sulphur recovery at its plants and takes active steps to manage its operations accordingly.
+It is actively pursuing acid gas injection at its Simonette gas plant to reduce emissions (including both greenhouse gas and SOx emissions).